How to Recover From A Bad Edibles Experience

 • Faster heart rate

 Everyone’s edible experience is unique.
-Someone’s weight, experience, specific product used, dosage, and environment can all impact an edible experience.
-When it doubt, play it safe and wait a little bit longer before taking another bite.
+Someone's weight, experience, specific product used, dosage, and environment can all impact an edible experience.
+When it is a doubt, play it safe and wait a little bit longer before taking another bite.

 Like most consumable products, edibles also have a shelf life.
 So be sure to take note of the expiration date before you take a bite!